nauam/Courses/docs/administration/projects/node-execution/builtin.md

 ## When Node Executors are invoked

-QW Control executes Command items on Nodes.
+Rundeck executes Command items on Nodes.
 The command may be part of a Workflow as defined in a Job, and it may be executed multiple times on different nodes.

 Several "kinds" of Command items can be specified in Workflows: